What is GovPitch 2020?

-A GovPitch event is an opportunity for six Aussie small to medium cyber security companies to pitch directly to decision makers in Australian governments, both at the Federal and State and Territory levels.
+GovPitch presents an opportunity for small to medium Australian cyber security companies to pitch directly to decision makers within the Australian federal government.

 Applying companies must have an ABN/ACN, be based in Australia and be a small-to-medium business (as defined by the Australian Bureau of Statistics as businesses with 199 or less people employed).

 Expressions of Interest are open until 15 May.
 AustCyber will shortlist companies based on the eligibility criteria.

 EOIs will be evaluated by AustCyber, in consultation with a selection of participating government agencies.
 Specialist expertise may be sought, if required.
 AustCyber may discuss EOIs with applicants for clarification.